Longtime champion of educational equity aims to expand nonprofit’s national network

 During Ellerbe’s tenure, she has overseen significant growth in the number of students impacted by Base 11’s programs, from about 300 students in 2016 to more than 3,000 in 2018.
 She also leads a range of national program development engagements including developing an artificial intelligence curriculum funded by the Deloitte Foundation to managing the Verizon Innovative Schools–Minority Male Program, which expanded from 16 to 24 universities, serving nearly 1,500 African American and Latino middle school boys.

-Ellerbe also ran a number of high profile engagements for corporate and foundation partners including the adaptation of the Adaptation of the Autonomous Systems Engineering Academy into a high school and community college curriculum and the extension of Base 11’s Summer Fellowships and Academic-year Internships thanks to grant funding from the Jack Kent Cooke Foundation.
+Ellerbe also ran a number of high profile engagements for corporate and foundation partners including the adaptation of the Autonomous Systems Engineering Academy into a high school and community college curriculum and the extension of Base 11’s Summer Fellowships and Academic-year Internships thanks to grant funding from the Jack Kent Cooke Foundation.
 Additionally, she led the development and installation of three Base 11 Innovation Centers (in Irvine, Calif., Compton, Calif., and Phoenix) as well as collaboration with Moreno Valley College on the design and build of their iMake Mobile Innovation Center.

 “Base 11’s work empowers students to realize their full potential in a world fueled by the rapid evolution of technology and the evidence of the need to not only maintain fluency in academic skills, but the ability to adapt to the New Frontier economy,” said Ellerbe.
 “Rather than relying on the way things have always been done, we actively and purposefully work to bring innovative solutions to the best and brightest students that are often overlooked.”